lbryio/lbry.tech/documents/contribute.md

 ### How To Contribute Code

 1. **Join the Community**.
 By joining our [chat](https://chat.lbry.com) or our [forum](https://discourse.lbry.com), you can interact with other developers when you have questions, ideas, or problems.
 1. **Identify the component you want to work on**.
-LBRY has code bases that deal with everything from cryptography and distributed systems to end-user graphic user-interfaces.
+LBRY has code bases that deal with everything from cryptography and distributed systems to end-user graphical user-interfaces.
 We use Python, JavaScript, C++, Go, and more.
 See [ecosystem overview](#ecosystem-overview) to find the right project.
 1. **Get set up.** Each repo has a [[README]] with clear instructions on how to get the repo up and running properly.
 Thanks, [Repository Standards](https://lbry.tech/resources/repository-standards)!
 1. **Find something to work on**.
 All actively developed repositories should have issues tagged "Good First Issues" specifically for new contributors.
 You are also welcome to work on something not currently filed if you have your own idea.
 Additionally, all repositories have contact information for the maintainer if you have trouble finding an issue to work on.
 1. **Abide coding and commit standards**.
 Any specific information necessary to know in this regard should be in the project [[README]].